IvanW5X/CS362-Winter2025-Team20-TalkTask/Living-Document.md

   * Rigourous testing of the WebSpeechAPI application using voice commands.
   * Ensure WebSpeechAPI and backend functionalities work properly in sync with one another.
 - Milestones:
-  * WebSpeechAPI works properly within the backend.
+  * WebSpeechAPI works properly with voice commands and error handles within the backend.
 <br>

 **Week 9: Assist Communication with Frontend.**
 - Deliverables:
   * Assist frontend and backend developers with communication with backend.
-  * Assist in seamless communcation with the WebSpeechAPI.
+  * Assist in seamless communcation with the WebSpeechAPI and frontend.
 - Milestones:
-  * Communication between frontend and backend is fully established and ready.
+  * Communication between frontend and backend is fully established and ready to be deployed.
 <br>

 **Week 10: Maintenance of WebSpeechAPI and backend**